Hammerhead8/Adder/README.md

 that are most useful to me, which includes complex numbers, linear algebra, and random number generation.
 This project came out of needing some of the features in GSL, but wanting an easier to use programming interface and not needing all of its features.

-Note that these functions have only been tested under Linux, so some functions might use features that are specific to Linux (i.e. /dev/urandom to seed some random number generators).
+Note that these functions are written and tested under Linux, so some functions might use features that are specific to Linux (i.e. /dev/urandom to seed some random number generators).
+There is currently no plan to support Windows, MacOS, or other operating systems.

 # Features
 Adder is still under development and is incomplete, but the currently supported features are: